Ryan Shotton: Leek Town

 On 31 October 2020, Shotton made an FA Trophy appearance for Northern Premier League First Division South East club Leek Town.
 They lost 3–2 to Evesham United.
 Four days later he played a in a 3–2 League win against Ilkeston.

 Melbourne Victory

 Shotton signed for Melbourne Victory on 18 December 2020.
 He played seven A-League matches in the early part of 2021, but his season was disrupted first by a groin injury and then by a knee injury sustained during his comeback match, and he left the club by mutual consent in May.

+Hanley Town

+In August 2021, Shotton joined Midland League Premier Division side Hanley Town, managed by former Stoke City teammate Carl Dickinson.
+Following Dickinson's departure, Shotton was named player-manager.

+In October 2024, following a poor start to the season, Shotton announced his departure from the club.